I’ve been a digital entrepreneur for the last five years. My job is to build and sell online technology companies.

 HOW MUCH DO I HAVE TO WORK:

 You will have to work an insane amount.
-But its worth it.
+But it is worth it.

 Focus on using your time, and using as little money as possible.